-A coaching veteran with more than 20 years experience, including 15 years at the FBS level, and 12 years as a defensive coordinator, Mark Criner is in his first season as an assistant at Lamar working with the Cardinal linebackers, a position he coached at Eastern Michigan last season.
+A coaching veteran with more than 20 years of experience, including 15 years at the FBS level, and 12 years as a defensive coordinator, Mark Criner enters his second season as an assistant at Lamar working with the Cardinals linebackers, a position he coached at Eastern Michigan last season.

 Prior to his one-year stop at EMU, Criner spent five seasons in Moscow, Idaho serving as the Vandals' defensive coordinator and working with the secondary.
 During that time he helped build one of the top defenses in the Western Athletic Conference.